fluxcd/community/PROCESS.md

 [Open an issue against the **fluxcd/community** repo](https://github.com/fluxcd/community/issues/new)

+If you are unsure about what to write or how much to mention, have a look at some of the [previous membership applications](https://github.com/fluxcd/community/issues?q=label%3Aproject-member+).

 - Ensure your sponsors are @mentioned on the issue
 - Complete every item on the checklist